Introduction

 Be positive

-Ignore fussiness and praise good eating.
+Ignore fussiness and praise good eating, even if it’s only a little bit.
 Flying florets may still take off now and again but if your toddler doesn’t get a big reaction, they may well relent and tuck in.

 Offer new tastes

 Introduce new flavours one at a time, in small amounts.
+Try offering a new food alongside something your toddler already enjoys – it can make them more willing to give it a try!
 Don’t worry if a certain food is rejected.
 Leave it off the menu for a few days and try again.

 Preparation is everything